carnivuth/scripts/docs/content/docs/installation.md

 ./scripts.sh system
 ```

-## What does the installation script
+## What does the installation script do

-The scripts will link the repo content (e.g. bash scripts, systemd units,dotfiles and general content) using stow following this file structure
+The scripts will link the repository content (e.g. bash scripts, systemd units,dotfiles and general content) using stow following this file structure

 {{< mermaid >}}
 flowchart LR